Photo by Tony Mastres.

 The Ensemble presents formal end-of-the-quarter concerts each quarter and additional concerts on and off campus throughout the year.
 Please join us!

 The UCSB Middle East Ensemble is looking for singers to join our Middle East Ensemble Chorus!
 The chorus sings in a variety of Middle Eastern languages: Arabic, Armenian, Greek, Persian, Turkish, and more.
 The chorus meets Tuesday evenings from 5-6:30 p.m. in Music Room 1207.
 All are welcome!
 No prior experience necessary.
 No auditions.
 The UCSB Middle East Ensemble presents formal end-of-the-quarter concerts each quarter and additional (optional) concerts on and off campus throughout the year.
 Please join us!
-Please contact Professor Scott Marcus at email@example.com for more information.
+The class may be taken for credit: MUS A 70N, 170N, 270N.
+Please contact Professor Scott Marcus at firstname.lastname@example.org for more information.

 The Ensemble’s Dance Company is looking for new dancers!
 Rehearsals start in October, on Tuesday evenings.
 If you are interested in checking out this opportunity, send an e-mail to Cris!
 Basimah, the Dance Company Director, at email@example.com for more information.